Japanese archipelago

-The Japanese archipelago (日本列島, Nippon/Nihon Rettō) is an archipelago of 14,125 islands that form the country of Japan.
-It extends over 3000 km from the Sea of Okhotsk in the northeast to the East China and Philippine seas in the southwest along the Pacific coast of the Eurasian continent, and consists of three island arcs from north to south: the Northeastern Japan Arc, the Southwestern Japan Arc, and the Ryukyu Island Arc.
+The Japanese archipelago (日本列島, Nippon/Nihon Rettō) is an archipelago of 14,125 islands that constitute the sovereign state of Japan.
+It spans over 3000 km from the Sea of Okhotsk in the northeast to the East China and Philippine seas in the southwest along the Pacific coast of the Eurasian continent, and consists of three island arcs from north to south: the Northeastern Japan Arc, the Southwestern Japan Arc, and the Ryukyu Island Arc.
 The Daitō Islands, the Izu–Bonin–Mariana Arc, and the Kuril Islands neighbor the archipelago.

 Japan is the largest island country in East Asia and the fourth-largest island country in the world with 377,975.24 km².
 It has an exclusive economic zone of 4,470,000 km2.

 Terminology

 The term "Mainland Japan" is used to distinguish the large islands of the Japanese archipelago from the remote, smaller islands; it refers to the main islands of Hokkaido, Honshu, Kyushu, and Shikoku.
 From 1943 until the end of the Pacific War, Karafuto Prefecture (south Sakhalin) was designated part of the mainland.
 Geographically speaking the term "mainland" is somewhat inaccurate, as this refers to an expanse of territory that is attached to a continental landmass.

 The term "home islands" was an exonym used at the end of World War II to define the area where Japanese sovereignty and constitutional rule of its emperor would be restricted.
 The term is also commonly used today to distinguish the archipelago from Japan's colonies and other territories.